sacdulanga/AndroidNewsFeedApp/README.md

 [![Build Status](https://travis-ci.org/mvdan/android-template.svg?branch=master)](https://travis-ci.org/mvdan/android-template)

-Minimalist Android app template using Gradle.

-This Repositary contains the full implementation of a basic application for the Android platform( `Kotlin`), demonstrating the basic facilities that applications will use.
-You can run the application using Android studio either directly open `(File/open)` the application using Android Studio or import the application using Android Studio like below. open `Android Studio => File => New => Import Project`.
+This Repositary contains the implementation of the News Feed application for the Android platform using `Kotlin`,You can run the application using Android studio either directly open `(File/open)` the application using Android Studio or import the application using Android Studio like below. open `Android Studio => File => New => Import Project`.